-BH 14 / P24 Support the conservation, interpretation and appreciation of significant archaeological assets in the County; BH 14 / P25 Protect the settings of National Monuments from inappropriate development; BH 14 / P26 Protect the integrity, character, value and settings of Recorded Monuments and Places from inappropriate development; BH 14 / P27 Ensure the appropriate management of Zones of Archaeological Potential; BH 14 / P28 Seek advice from the Department of the Environment, Heritage and Local Government on planning applications likely to have an impact on RMP sites BH 14 / P29 Have regard to archaeological advice from the Department as it relates to the determination of individual Planning applications.
-The Council will also have regard to national guidelines relating to archaeological heritage such as Framework and Principles for the Protection of the Archaeological Heritage (DoEHLG 1999); BH 14 / P30 Support the preservation or conservation of historically significant street patterns, building lines and plot widths in its towns and villages as well as the preservation of features such as town walls, historic revetments, and public realm features such as granite kerbing, historic drinking fountains, whether or not they benefit from protection in their own riaht BH 14 / P31 Encourage the conservation of structures of special industrial archaeological interest.
-BH 14 / P32 Protect and enhance archaeological monuments and their settings including town walls, town embankments and ditches, town gates, bastions or ancillary fortifications.
-BH 14 / P33 Facilitate appropriate guidance in relation to the protection of the archaeological heritage in the area covered in the Plan.
-BH 14 / P34 provide guidance to developers and property owners regarding the archaeological implications of a proposed development.
-BH 14 / P35 promote pre-planning consultations in relation to the archaeological heritage with the Planning Authority and with The Department of the Environment, Heritage and Local Government.
+BH 14 / P24 Support the conservation, interpretation and appreciation of significant archaeological assets in the County; BH 14 / P25 Protect the settings of National Monuments from inappropriate development; BH 14 / P26 Protect the integrity, character, value and settings of Recorded Monuments and Places from inappropriate development; BH 14 / P27 Ensure the appropriate management of Zones of Archaeological Potential; BH 14 / P28 Seek advice from the Department of the Environment, Heritage and Local Government on Planning applications likely to have an impact on RMP sites

+Have regard to archaeological advice from the Department as it relates to the determination of individual Planning applications.
+The Council will also have regard to national guidelines relating to archaeological heritage such as Framework and Principles for the Protection of the Archaeological Heritage (DoEHLG 1999); BH 14 / P30

+Support the preservation or conservation of historically significant street patterns, building lines and plot widths in its towns and villages as well as the preservation of features such as town walls, historic revetments, and public realm features such as granite kerbing, historic drinking fountains, whether or not they benefit from protection in their own right

+Encourage the conservation of structures of special industrial archaeological interest.

+Protect and enhance archaeological monuments and their settings including town walls, town embankments and ditches, town gates, bastions or ancillary fortifications.

+Facilitate appropriate guidance in relation to the protection of the archaeological heritage in the area covered in the Plan.

+provide guidance to developers and property owners regarding the archaeological implications of a proposed development.

+promote pre-planning consultations in relation to the archaeological heritage with the Planning Authority and with The Department of the Environment, Heritage and Local Government.

 BH 14 / P36 endeavour to ensure the dissemination of the results of archaeological excavation in a timely and appropriate manner.

-BH 14 / P37 promote public awareness of the rich archaeological heritage in the area.
+promote public awareness of the rich archaeological heritage in the area.

 Zones of Archaeological Potential